nikki-05/E-Commerce-Project/README.md

 - **Node.js**: As the runtime environment for the backend.
 - **React.js**: For building the frontend user interface.

+## the Flow Of application
+Client makes a Postman call --> goes to application  --> it reaches server(App)-->forwards to route -->route to controller and then  --> then model --> then database
 ## Features

 - User authentication and authorization (Login/Sign-up)